nextstrain/nextstrain.org/docs/terraform.rst

             main.tf
             …

-:file:`env/production/terraform.tf` is the single file that makes up the root module of the production configuration.
+:file:`env/testing/terraform.tf` is the single file that makes up the root module of the testing configuration.
 This file imports local modules we define in :file:`aws/cognito/` and :file:`aws/iam/`.

 Modules are any directory containing one or more Terraform configuration files